 Host a Food Drive

 Food Drives are a great way to help stock our shelves!
 Items collected help provide the food, toiletries and household cleaning supplies that our clients need.
-Food drives are easy to organize and are a great way to pull a company, congregation, school group, Girl Scout, Boy Scout or any group together to help make a difference in our community.
+Food drives are easy to organize and are a fun way to pull a company, congregation, school group, or any group together to help make a difference in our community.

 Host a Thrift Drive

 Not only does the Thrift Shop provide low-cost clothing and housewares to those in need in our community, but it is also open to every member of our community to enjoy a good bargain.
 Click here for our Thrift Shop Drive poster for your event.

 Back-To-School Backpack Program